Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Outsourcing Water Consumption

-Outsourcing water consumption refers to the phenomenon whereby a country, region, or company shifts most of the water footprint required to produce the goods and services it consumes to other territories.
-This exchange materialises through trade in products that embody large volumes of virtual water—mainly food, fibres, and energy resources—and results in a global redistribution of pressure on water resources.
+Outsourcing water consumption refers to the phenomenon whereby a country, region or company shifts much of the water footprint needed to produce the goods and services it consumes onto other territories.
+This happens through trade in products that embody large volumes of virtual water, mainly food, fibres and energy resources, and results in a global redistribution of pressure on water resources.

 Concept and origin

-The term gained prominence after John A. Allan’s studies in the 1990s, when he demonstrated that the Middle East imported cereals instead of producing them locally to save water.
-Since then, outsourcing has been used to analyse hidden water dependencies and design food-security and climate-resilience strategies.
+The idea gained prominence after the work of Professor John Anthony Allan in the 1990s, who introduced the concept of virtual water to explain how water-scarce regions such as the Middle East import cereals instead of producing them locally, effectively importing the water embedded in those crops.
+Since then, the concept has been used to analyse hidden water dependencies and to design food-security and climate-resilience strategies.

 Main drivers

-• Climate and scarcity: arid regions import food to save blue water.
+• Climate and scarcity: arid regions import food to save scarce blue water.

-• Comparative advantages: countries with abundant green water (rain) produce water-intensive crops.
+• Comparative advantages: countries with abundant green water (rainfall) tend to produce water-intensive crops.

-• Labour and logistics costs: influence agri-food trade patterns.
+• Labour and logistics costs: these shape global agri-food trade patterns.

 How it is calculated

-• The water footprint of exported goods is deducted, yielding a positive net balance (importer) or negative net balance (exporter).
+• The water footprint of exported goods is deducted, yielding a positive net balance (net importer) or negative net balance (net exporter).

-• Volumes are expressed in cubic hectometres (hm³) per year or litres per capita.
+• Volumes are usually expressed in cubic metres or cubic kilometres per year, or in litres per person.

 Strategic implications

-• Domestic water security: arid nations depend on the stability of external suppliers; conflict or severe drought in the exporting basin can translate into domestic food shortages.
+• Domestic water security: import-dependent nations rely on the stability of external suppliers; conflict or severe drought in an exporting basin can translate into food shortages at home.

-• Displaced environmental footprint: irrigated crops in vulnerable regions—e.g., avocado in Mexico’s Michoacán valley—increase aquifer overexploitation, but the impacts are not reflected in the statistics of the consuming country.
+• Displaced environmental footprint: irrigated crops grown in vulnerable regions can intensify aquifer overexploitation, yet these impacts are not reflected in the statistics of the consuming country.
+This connects with the idea of a displaced environmental footprint.

 Relationship with climate change